johndoe31415/biblint/README.md

+### Other uses of biblint
+In order to have consistent naming of authors throughout the paper, the names of all authors and editors can be exported from biblint using the authorscan
+action:

+	$ ./biblint --action authorscan Testerrors.bib -o authors.json

+This outputs a JSON file with all authors that appear in any of the bibliography files.
+That file in turn can then be run through the included "lookup_authors_dblp" script, which queries the DBLP against all author names.
+The goal is to identify misspelled names (e.g. Jean-Sebastien Coron instead of the correct Jean-Sébastien Coron) on one side and to get consistent naming on the other side throughout all types of citations (e.g. if you quote one time as
+B. Preneel and the other time as Bart Preneel).
+For this, simply run the authors.json through the given script:

+	$ ./lookup_authors_dblp authors.json
+	Ross Anderson
+		Alan Ross Anderson
+	 -> Ross Anderson
+		Ross J Anderson
+		Ross P Anderson

+	Andreas G. Andreou
+		Andreas G Andreou

+	Adrian Antipa
+	 -> Adrian Antipa

+	Kazumaro Aoki
+	 -> Kazumaro Aoki

+Note that it'll cache URL queries in a
+SQLite database author_scan_cache.sqlite3 in order not to load the DBLP server unnecessarily.
+Please not that there's also rate limiting in effect in order to distribute the DBLP load.
+I'll politely ask for you not to disable it.
+I would hate for them to discontinue their incredibly useful machine-readable interface.
+Don't ruin it for everyone, please. :-)

 ### License
 biblint is licensed under the GNU General Public License version 3.
 A copy of the license should be included in the package in the LICENSE file.